 Schizotypal Personality Disorder vs Schizoaffective Disorder

-Schizotypal Personality Disorder In Adults/Children
+Schizotypal Personality Disorder in Adults/Children

-Example Case of Schizotypal Personality Disorder
+Case History of a Person with Schizotypal Personality Disorder

-How to Deal/Coping With Schizotypal Personality Disorder
+How to Deal/Coping with Schizotypal Personality Disorder

 Look out for These Complications/Risk Factors